-Guidance for parents
+Guidance for Parents & Carers

-The Lee-on-the-Solent GC is delighted to welcome you and your child to what we hope is the first of many events that you will be taking part in.
+BCLGA is delighted to welcome you and your child to what we hope is the first of many events that you will be taking part in.

 The positive effect of your support, as a parent, can't be overstated.
 Your behaviour has a real influence on the way your child experiences golf.